-5 Cottages to Book in Cotswolds for the Summer
+5 Cottages to Book in Cotswolds UK for the Summer

 A look at where to stay in one of England's most beautiful regions